Paparazzi (Lady Gaga song): Synopsis

-Gaga wearing a Metropolis (1927)-inspired metallic leotard and helmet while using crutches in the "Paparazzi" video (top); she later reprised the look during her Mayhem Ball tour (2025–2026) (bottom).
+Gaga wearing a Metropolis (1927)-inspired metallic leotard and helmet while using crutches in the "Paparazzi" video (left); she later reprised the look during her Mayhem Ball tour (2025–2026) (right).

 The music video is seven minutes long.
 Swedish actor Alexander Skarsgård plays Gaga's boyfriend.
 The video features a murderous plot line involving a doomed starlet who is constantly followed by photographers.
 The video opens with a shot of a seaside mansion, where Gaga and her boyfriend are shown lying on a bed talking in Swedish.
 They move to the balcony and start making out; however, when hidden photographers start taking pictures of them, Gaga realizes that her boyfriend has set the paparazzi to photograph her and tries to stop him.
 Her struggles nevertheless remain futile even when she punches him, and in a final frantic attempt at defense, she smashes a nearby bottle of liquor into his face.
 The enraged boyfriend throws her over the balcony.
 Gaga lies on the ground in her own blood as the photographers continue to take pictures of her bloody body and tabloid headlines proclaim that her career is over.
 According to Rolling Stone, this scene pays homage to Alfred Hitchcock's film Vertigo (1958).